• Free shipping on all orders

 How to Keep Your Pup Properly Hydrated

 Water is essential for life.
-Ensuring that your puppy is adequately hydrated is critical for their well-being and proper body function.
+Ensuring your puppy is adequately hydrated is critical for their well-being and proper body function.
 Here are some tips to keep your pup properly hydrated at all times:

 1. Provide Access to Fresh and Clean Water

 Always have a clean, fresh water supply available for your puppy.
 Change the water regularly to maintain its freshness.
-Ideally, have several water bowls in different locations around the house, especially if your house is multi-story and if your pup spends time outdoors.
+Ideally, have several water bowls in different locations around the house, especially if your house is multi-story and your pup spends time outdoors.
 Place your puppy’s water bowls in convenient locations where they can easily access them.
 Ensure the water bowl is stable and spill-proof to prevent accidents.

 2. Monitor Water Consumption